 Lenny is gone this week.
-Instead of cooking lots of “little” meals, I decided to work on a soup recipe, that ended up feeding a small army.
+Instead of cooking a bunch of small meals, I decided to work on a soup recipe, that could have ended up feeding a small army.
 History repeating it’s self, like a few weeks ago when I made mac and cheese.
-This soup recipe is GREAT, but after having for four nights in a row, I am ready for a burger.
-And make it a double.
-No, really this recipe rocks, just plan on serving with another mouth or two.
+This soup recipe is GREAT, but after having it for a few nights in a row, I am ready for a burger and make it a double cheese burger.
+Really this recipe for Chicken Soup Pot Pie Soup is really good, just plan on serving with another mouth or two.
 OY!

 - 1 tablespoon olive oil

-- 2 lb chicken breast, bone and skinned removed
+- 2 lb chicken breast, bone and skin removed

 - 1 small yellow onion, minced